BIOS: Security

-EEPROM and Flash memory chips are advantageous because they can be easily updated by the user; it is customary for hardware manufacturers to issue BIOS updates to upgrade their products, improve compatibility and remove bugs.
+EEPROM and flash memory chips are advantageous because they can be easily updated by the user; it is customary for hardware manufacturers to issue BIOS updates to upgrade their products, improve compatibility and remove bugs.
 However, this advantage had the risk that an improperly executed or aborted BIOS update could render the computer or device unusable.
 To avoid these situations, more recent BIOSes use a "boot block"; a portion of the BIOS which runs first and must be updated separately.
 This code verifies if the rest of the BIOS is intact (using hash checksums or other methods) before transferring control to it.
 If the boot block detects any corruption in the main BIOS, it will typically warn the user that a recovery process must be initiated by booting from removable media (floppy, CD or USB flash drive) so the user can try flashing the BIOS again.
 Some motherboards have a backup BIOS (sometimes referred to as DualBIOS boards) to recover from BIOS corruptions.

-There are at least five known BIOS attack viruses, two of which were for demonstration purposes.
+There are at least five known viruses that attack the BIOS, two of which were for demonstration purposes.
 The first one found in the wild was Mebromi, targeting Chinese users.

 The first BIOS virus was BIOS Meningitis, which instead of erasing BIOS chips it infected them.
-BIOS Meningitis has relatively harmless, compared to a virus like CIH.
+BIOS Meningitis was relatively harmless, compared to a virus like CIH.

 The second BIOS virus was CIH, also known as the "Chernobyl Virus", which was able to erase flash ROM BIOS content on compatible chipsets.
 CIH appeared in mid-1998 and became active in April 1999.
 Often, infected computers could no longer boot, and people had to remove the flash ROM IC from the motherboard and reprogram it.
 CIH targeted the then-widespread Intel i430TX motherboard chipset and took advantage of the fact that the Windows 9x operating systems, also widespread at the time, allowed direct hardware access to all programs.

 Modern systems are not vulnerable to CIH because of a variety of chipsets being used which are incompatible with the Intel i430TX chipset, and also other flash ROM IC types.
 There is also extra protection from accidental BIOS rewrites in the form of boot blocks which are protected from accidental overwrite or dual and quad BIOS equipped systems which may, in the event of a crash, use a backup BIOS.
 Also, all modern operating systems such as FreeBSD, Linux, macOS, Windows NT-based Windows OS like Windows 2000, Windows XP and newer, do not allow user-mode programs to have direct hardware access using a hardware abstraction layer.